 - Tire defects.
 There are many components of the tire that can be defective or damaged.
 Tread separation is the most common type of defect.
 When the treads separate, the rubber between the belts may separate and cause one or more of its steel belts to detach.
 This situation can cause the driver to lose control of the truck, as happened in the Titusville accident.

 - Inadequate truck maintenance and inspection.
 The trucking company, leasing firm and/or the driver is responsible for regular truck inspections and performing proper maintenance on the vehicle and tires.

 - Recalls.
 At any time, the National Highway Traffic Safety Administration (NHTSA) will list dozens of tire recalls for semi-trucks as well as other vehicles.
 These tires are recalled for manufacturing defects that can cause accidents.
 It is the trucking company's responsibility to monitor recall bulletins and replace any problematic tires immediately.

 - Inadequate Tire testing.
 Tire manufacturers test their products primarily within their company.
 With this limited process, they can re-test until they obtain a positive result.
 There is little government testing or regulating of truck tires.

 If you or a family member has been harmed in a truck or car accident, slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.